nrkno/sofie-core/packages/documentation/docs/for-developers/for-blueprint-developers/HOLD.md

 When the part to be held is playing, with the correct part as next, the flow for the users is:

-- Activate HOLD (By hotkey or other source)
+- Activate HOLD (By hotkey or other user action)
 - Perform a take into the HOLD
 - Perform a take to complete the HOLD